 - Impact project will have on the broader university teaching community.

-Completed nominations are to be submitted to the Office of the Vice-President Academic and Provost.
-Please provide our office with one hard copy and send an electronic version to vpacademic@uOttawa.ca.
+Completed nominations are to be submitted to the Office of the Provost and Vice-President, Academic Affairs.
+Please provide our office with one hard copy and send an electronic version to dablack@uOttawa.ca.
 Generally, decisions are made within three months.

-Should you require additional information, please contact Véronique Masse at vpacademic@uOttawa.ca or at extension 5737.
+Should you require additional information, please contact Dani Ablack at dablack@uOttawa.ca or at extension 1821.